 In an age of powdered alcohol, flaming cocktails, and molecular mixology, classic cocktail bars are totally refreshing – in more ways than one.
 It’s a philosophy that underpins the drink mixing at The Milestone Hotel’s Stables Bar.
-Here, our talented bartenders whip up tried and true drinks like the Milestone Old Fashioned.
+Here, our talented bartenders whip up tried and true drinks like the Smoking Old Fashioned.
 Guests can select a base spirit of single malt whisky, rum, or tequila (each has been aged for 30 days in French oak barrels that were previously sealed with overproof rum, cherry heering and maple syrup for added complexity), which is then finished off with rosé bitters, sugar, orange, and cherry.
 Ahh.

 Beyond the drinks served at The Milestone Hotel, London is full of other delicious drinking dens that tip their hats to the old favourites.
 So whether it’s a Mint Julep or a Manhattan that you’re after, you simply can’t go wrong at these 10 classic cocktail bars.

 Thanks to its rarefied environment, its exceptional team (led by expert bartender Alessandro Palazzi) and its history as Ian Fleming’s favourite bar, Dukes Bar has entered the realm of London legend.
 Sit back and watch your drink being made tableside – and while a Martini is obligatory, make your second round a Martinez.